lmaosaloni/Animated-Bar-Chart/README.md

 # Animated-Bar-Chart
-A C++ application for creating animated bar charts to visualize categorical data over time, popular for storytelling on social media.
+Wrote a  C++ program that showcases Data Visualization in a different way.
+Popular over social media due to being a simple, yet powerful way to tell a narrative about categorical data over time.